Skip to main content

 2. In the Catalog panel, click on All Photographs.

-4. Press the D key to enter the Develop module, where all your non-destructive editing magic happens.
+4. Press the D key to enter the Develop module.

 5. On the right, open the HSL / Color / B & W panel, and make sure HSL is highlighted, indicating it is selected.
 If it isn’t, click on HSL to select it.

-7. To bring out dramatic contrast in the sky, change the Blue channel to – 68, either by moving the slider to the left or typing the number in the text box.
-Notice how this darkens the blue tones while preserving detail.
+7. To bring out the sky, change the Blue channel to – 68, either by moving the slider to the left or typing the number in the text box.

 9. With the Targeted Adjustment tool still selected, near the bottom of the photo, under the gravestones, slowly hover with your mouse over the grass.

 As you do this, look in the HSL / Color / B & W panel at the Luminance color sliders.
-You should see the Yellow and Green colors highlighted because the grass contains both yellow and green elements.
-This real-time feedback shows you exactly which sliders will affect the area you're targeting—a huge time-saver in complex images.
+You should see the Yellow and Green colors highlighted because the grass has both yellow and green elements.

-10. Click the Targeted Adjustment tool again to deselect it and return to manual slider control.
+10. Click the Targeted Adjustment tool again to deselect it.

-11. Still in the Luminance panel, make the following adjustments to brighten the foreground:
+11. Still in the Luminance panel make the following adjustments:

 • Bring the Yellow up to + 10.